thomasdiggs/Codewars/README.md

 # Codewars
-Collection of solutions to problems from Codewars.com
+A Collection of my solutions written in C, C#, and C++ to problems from Codewars.com.